Breastfeeding provides health benefits and advantages for both the breastfeeding mom and the baby.

 Some women experience challenges when first learning to breastfeed.
 It is not uncommon for women to experience sore, chapped or tender nipples in the first few weeks after a baby is born.
 New moms often also feel tired and overwhelmed.
 It can be a big adjustment to be on the baby’s feeding schedule while mom’s body is recovering from giving birth.

 Attending a prenatal breastfeeding class can be helpful in preparing couples for the breastfeeding experience.
 Topics usually include how milk is produced, recommendations for positioning, how babies latch on, and prevention and treatment for common breastfeeding concerns.
 Or try to watch a breastfeeding DVD such as “Simply Breastfeeding” by Shari Criso.
 Good books can allay fears and dispel myths you may have heard about breastfeeding.
 Finally, talk to friends who have successfully breastfed so you have a support group to count on if you encounter challenges breastfeeding.
-Shop for items many women find helpful: Breast pump, nursing chair and stool, My Brest Friend nursing pillow, 2-3 nursing bras and camisole, bra pads (1 set washable cotton, 1 box disposable), nipple cream or lanolin (for sore nipples), My Brest Friend travel nursing pillow (inflatable for on-the-go), and nursing shawl or cover up.
+Shop for items many women find helpful: Breast pump, breastfeeding chair and stool, My Brest Friend nursing pillow, 2-3 breastfeeding bras and camisole, bra pads (1 set washable cotton, 1 box disposable), nipple cream or lanolin (for sore nipples), My Brest Friend travel nursing pillow (inflatable for on-the-go), and breastfeeding shawl or cover up.

 Most newborns breastfeed about every 2-3 hours, which is 8-12 times in 24 hours!
 Breastmilk is easy for babies to digest and since a newborn’s stomach is only the size of a walnut, small frequent meals are a necessity.